1 Orchard Road, Suite 110

 We require $750.00 deposit to start the foreclosure and an additional $1,000.00 deposit at the publication stage.
 All fees and costs are added to the debt and are paid by the property owner when they reinstate or payoff the loan or if the property is ultimately sold to a third party at the foreclosure sale.
 You will only be required to pay our fees if you cancel the foreclosure after it has been started or if you become the new owner at the foreclosure sale.
 Our fees are typically 1% of the total debt amount plus processing costs (title insurance, recordings, mailings, publication, posting, etc.).
 Please call for a precise quote of the costs involved.

 No. C&H Trust Deed Service is a full service company.
 Once you have turned the foreclosure over to us, you never have to contact your borrower again.
-The only exceptions to this are any contacts made directly to you by the borrower.
-The most important of these are attempts to make payments directly to you.
-If you receive payments from the borrower after starting the foreclosure, you must immediately forward them to our office.
-We will contact the borrower and explain why the payment cannot be accepted and what they must do to resolve the foreclosure.
+The only exception is where the borrower contacts you directly or attempts to make a payment after foreclosure has commenced.
+In that case, direct the borrower to contact our office and we will provide them an exact quote of the amount necessary to resolve the foreclosure.
 You will receive copies of all the correspondence between C&H Trust Deed Service and your borrower.
 This is possibly the most important instance where you should not attempt to deal with the borrower directly.
 Should you, or any collection agency acting for you, such as a bank collection department, accept payments from the borrower, the foreclosure may be invalidated and you would be responsible for payment of our fees.

 In general, your responsibility after turning the case over to C&H Trust Deed Service are to keep us informed of any advances you have made (property taxes, insurance, etc.) and to refer the borrower to us should they contact you directly.
 Should you have any contact with your borrower, it is also helpful for us to know what your conversation was about and what promises, if any, were made by either party.
 C&H Trust Deed Service will take no action without first making sure you fully understand how you will be affected.

-You can usually expect that the foreclosure proceeding will take approximately four (4) months from the date of recording the Notice of Default.
+Foreclosure proceedings take approximately four (4) months from the date we record the Notice of Default.
 Most borrowers stop the foreclosure before the sale by reinstating or refinancing the property to pay the loan in full.
 The time schedule is as follows:

 -- THE REINSTATEMENT PERIOD: After the Notice of Default is recorded, there is a three (3) month reinstatement period.
-During this time, the borrower may reinstate the loan by paying all delinquent mortgage payments, late charges, advances, foreclosure fees, etc..
-Prior to any reinstatement, our office will audit the file to ensure that the borrower pays all charges due on the loan.
+During this time, the borrower may bring their loan current by paying all delinquent mortgage payments, late charges, advances, foreclosure fees, etc..
+Prior to any reinstatement, our office will audit the file and confer with the client to ensure that the borrower pays all charges due on the loan.

 A Trustee’s Sale is an open public auction and anyone who appears with a cashier’s check or cash equal to the opening bid and any overbid may participate.
 C&H Trust Deed Service will represent you at the Trustee’s Sale.
 Prior to the sale, we will contact you to determine our bidding strategy.
 The minimum bid, or “opening bid”, is a credit bid on your behalf and usually covers all monies owed to you along with our fees and costs.
 If an outside bidder presents cashier's checks in an amount not less than the designated opening bid, they will become the new owner of the property.
 You can also try to acquire the property by depositing additional funds with C&H Trust Deed Service for use as a "proxy bid".
 C&H Trust Deed Service would then use these funds to bid against any outside bidder up to your pre-determined amount.